mburutabitha373-creator/photography-site/README.md

 Custom CSS styling with background colors,fonts and layout

 ## How to view
-1.Clone or download the respository
+1.Clone or download the respository.
-2.Open the index html file in your web browser
+2.Open the index html file in your web browser.
-3.Or use the live server extension in vs code for live preview
+3.Or use the live server extension in vs code for live preview.

+##  Purpose of the website
+The main purpose of this website is to:
+1. Display a collection of photography work.
+2. Practice HTML structure and semantic elements.
+3. Demonstrate basic version control using Git.

  ##Technologies used
  -HTML
  -CSS
  -GITHUB

-## folder structure
+ #Version Control
+ Git is used to track changes throughout the development of this project.
+ Commits are made regularly to document progress and updates to the website.

+##Author
+**Tabitha Mburu
+photography website assignment

+##License
+This project is created for educational purposes only.